I'm Not Okay (I Promise): Background and synopses

 The filming locations for the music video of "I'm Not Okay (I Promise)": Alexander Hamilton High School (left) and Loyola High School (right).

 Initially, a first accompanying music video for "I'm Not Okay (I Promise)" was produced, featuring a montage of a concert and pictures of the Way brothers as children.
 In mid-2004, shortly after Bob Bryar joined the band as their drummer to replace Pelissier, a second music video, directed by Marc Webb, was produced to promote the single's release.

 Initially, the band wanted the video to showcase them performing the song at a high school pep rally in a style reminiscent of Wes Anderson's 1998 film Rushmore.
 This led to Webb suggesting that the video take the form of a movie trailer for what Kenneth Partridge of Billboard later described as the "greatest teen dramedy never made".
 In the finished product, the Way brothers, Toro, and Iero play "preppy, weird and croquet-playing nerds" who are being bullied by jocks.
 The video shows the group taking revenge on their bullies, featuring a series of "antics, pranks and twists".
 The video culminates with the two groups preparing to fight, left as a cliffhanger ending.

 This video was filmed at Alexander Hamilton High School and Loyola High School in August 2004.
 Interspersed throughout the school scenes is footage of the band performing "I'm Not Okay (I Promise)" in a rehearsal space.
 Bryar, who at that point had not yet played with the band, was included in the video playing the drums despite having a broken ankle; he later remarked that the move was "the riskiest thing this band has ever done", noting that it "would have been a disaster" if he did not ultimately go on to perform with the band.
 The music video received frequent airplay on MTV2 and MTVU, and both versions were released as part of Life on the Murder Scene.

 Reception

 The first music video for "I'm Not Okay (I Promise)" has ranked poorly in retrospective reviews of the band's videos, with Alternative Press bluntly writing that "this isn't the video you associate with [the] single".
-In contrast, the second music video received widespread praise from critics, with Aliya Chaudhry of Kerrang! and Alternative Press placing the video at #2 and #3 respectively in their rankings.
+In contrast, the second music video received widespread praise from critics, with Aliya Chaudhry of Kerrang! and Alternative Press placing the video at number 2 and 3 respectively in their rankings.
 Eloise called the video "kinetic and unforgettable", while Weatherby referred to it as "iconic".
 Andy Greenwald, writing for Spin, noticed similarities to the 1979 film Quadrophenia, while Emma Keates of The A.V.
 Club characterized it as an effective combination of "hardcore aesthetics and [films by] John Hughes".
 The video has appeared on two critic's lists about the greatest videos set in high schools, and Webb was reportedly approached about turning it into a full-length film.